Get all the latest data for Hai Phong

 What property types will appreciate the most in Hai Phong in 2026?

-As of early 2026, townhouses and shophouses in well-connected master-planned developments are the property type expected to appreciate the most in Hai Phong in 2026, followed closely by villas in the Thuy Nguyen and southern growth districts.
+As of 2026, townhouses and shophouses in legitimate master planned projects are expected to appreciate the most in Hai Phong.

 How will interest rates affect property prices in Hai Phong in 2026?